enkidevs/curriculum/php/php-core/intro-to-php/what-is-php.md

 </html>
 ```

-> Do not worry if you do not understand the code, this is just an example to get you confortable with the syntax.
+> Don't worry if you do not understand the code, this is just an example to get you confortable with the syntax.
 We will dive deeper into it later on.

 > 💬 Why are you interested in **PHP**?